prateek22sri/Part-of-speech-tagger/README.md

 + Long implementation is good for understanding how the transition probabilities, emission probabilities and prior probabilities work

-+ Short way uses NLTK's HMM function which lets you build a tagger in just 4 lines of code
++ Short implementation uses NLTK's HMM function which lets you build a tagger in just 4 lines of code